inet-framework/inet-showcases/docs/visualizer/advanced/index.md

 The changes will take effect immediatelly.

-## Including Your Own Visualizers in the Integrated Visualizer Modules
+## Including your own visualizers in the integrated visualizer modules

 It is possible to replace the specific visualizer types in the compound visualizer modules with your own for example you have a CustomRoutingTableCanvasVisualizer module, you can use that in IntegratedCanvasVisualizer instead of the default RoutingTableCanvasVisualizer module.
 How to do it, illustrated with screenshots

-## Further Information
+## Further information